Three-dimensional GRMHD Simulations of Rapidly Rotating Stellar Core-Collapse: RESULT

 To see the angular momentum loss of the PNS, we plot the time evolution of angular momentum flux due to the Maxwell stress at PNS surface for our models in Figure\,\ref{fig:Fjnu}.
+Here we separately measure the angular momentum loss in the equatorial region, defined as $\pi/4 < \theta < 3\pi/4$, and in the polar region, defined as $0 < \theta < 3\pi/4$ or $0 < \theta < \pi$.
 Except for the model R10B13, the angular momentum loss commonly occurs mainly in the equatorial region (thin lines) and becomes maximum at $t_{\rm{pb}}\sim 60$\,ms. In the model R10B13, the large amount of the angular momentum of the PNS is instantaneously transferred right after core bounce toward all directions due to the large magnetic fields.
 Therefore, the PNS of this model slowly rotates after the bounce, and this model has no chance to generate large toroidal magnetic fields after bounce.
 To support that the spin down, e.g. observed in model R20B12 (see the bottom panel in Figure~\ref{fig:PNS}), is mainly caused by the angular momentum transfer via Maxwell stress, we compare the initial total angular momentum and the total angular momentum lost.
 From Figure~\ref{fig:Fjnu}, we can estimate the angular momentum loss during $20$\,ms$\lesssim t_{\rm pb}\lesssim150$\,ms for model R20B12, as $\sim5\times10^{48}$\,g\,cm$^2$\,s$^{-1}$.
-Using a typical value of moment of inertia of PNS $I_{zz}\sim10^{45}$g\,cm$^2$ and the initial angular frequency of $\sim400$\,s$^{-1}$ for model R20B12, its total angular momentum just after bounce is roughly a few $\times10^{48}$\,g\,cm$^2$\,s$^{-1}$, which is comparable to the estimated total angular momentum loss.
+The total angular momentum reaches a maximum just after bounce ($t_{\rm{pb}}\sim 30$\,ms) and its value is $\sim 7\times10^{48}$\,g\,cm$^2$\,s$^{-1}$, which is comparable to the estimated total angular momentum loss.
 These support that the spin down seen in Figure~\ref{fig:PNS} is most likely caused by the angular momentum flux via the Maxwell stress.